podaac/forge-py/README.md

   * **"open_cv"**: Uses OpenCV-based image processing techniques to extract footprints.
   * **"shapely_linestring"**: Applicable for linestring geometries, e.g. "1D" curves / paths.
 Utilizes the shapely package.

-If a strategy is specified, the corresponding field below to set parameters for that strategy should also be included.
+If a strategy is specified, the corresponding field to set parameters for that strategy should also be included.

 * **`open_cv`**:
   * **`pixel_height`** (int, optional, default: 1800): Desired pixel height for the input image.